HEP-PBSP/colibri/README.md

 We welcome bug reports or feature requests sent to the [issue tracker](https://github.com/HEP-PBSP/colibri/issues).
 You may use the issue tracker for help and questions as well.

-If you would like contribute to the code, please follow the Contribution Guidelines (TODO).
+If you would like contribute to the code, we ask you to kindly follow the [NNPDF Contribution Guidelines](https://docs.nnpdf.science/contributing/index.html).

 When developing locally, before committing please test your changes by running `pytest` from the root of the repository.